DustinMorado/subTOM/docs/source/classification/pca/scripts/subtom_pca.rst

 eig_idxs
   Determines which Eigencoefficients are used to cluster.
-The format should be a comma-separated list that also supports ranges with a dash (-), for example 1-5,7,15-19 would select the first five Eigencoefficients, the seventh and the fifteenth through the nineteenth for classification.
+The format should be a semicolon-separated list that also supports ranges with a dash (-), for example 1-5;7;15-19 would select the first five Eigencoefficients, the seventh and the fifteenth through the nineteenth for classification.
 If it is left as "all" all coefficients will be used.

 num_classes
   How many classes should the particles be clustered into.